Wanchai/FTPbucket/README.md

 TODO
 ----

-- Add support for SSH, Github...
+- Add a function to make a full sync

 LICENCE
 -------